iclcv/icl/doc/icl-manual/extras/about.rst

 OpenCV-library, we did not only concentrate on providing image-processing-related functions and tools.
-A fundamental part of ICL's support functions is it's GUI-creation toolkit, that allows for creating and layouting most complex and interactive graphical user interfaces within only a few lines of code.
+A fundamental part of ICL's support functions is it's GUI-creation toolkit, that allows for creating and formatting most complex and interactive graphical user interfaces within only a few lines of code.